-Investigators must disclose the occurrence within 30 days of any reimbursed or sponsored travel (i.e., that which is paid on behalf of the investigator and not reimbursed to the investigator so that the exact monetary value may not be readily available), related to their institutional responsibilities; provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by a Federal, state, or local government agency, or institution of higher education as defined at 20 U.S.C.
-1001 (a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.
+Investigators must disclose the occurrence within 30 days of any reimbursed or sponsored travel(i.e., that which is paid on behalf of the investigator and not reimbursed to the investigator so that the exact monetary value may not be readily available), related to their institutional responsibilities; including reimbursed or sponsored travel received from a foreign government (which includes local, provincial, or equivalent governments of another country) or a foreign Institution of higher education, when aggregated per entity meets or exceeds \$5,000 This disclosure requirement does not apply to travel that is reimbursed or sponsored by a Federal, state, or local government agency located in the United States, or from a United States institution of higher education as defined at 20 U.S.C.
+1001 (a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an United States institution of higher education.
 Disclosures should:

-- Include the purpose of the trip, the identity of the sponsor/organizer, the destination and duration - Reflect sponsored or reimbursed travel for the investigator, spouse or domestic partner and dependent children - Include only externally reimbursed or sponsored travel that when aggregated per entity (organization) meets or exceeds \$5,000.
+• Include the purpose of the trip, the identity of the sponsor/organizer, the destination and duration

+- Reflect sponsored or reimbursed travel for the investigator, spouse or domestic partner and dependent children - Include only externally reimbursed or sponsored travel that when aggregated per entity (organization) meets or exceeds \$5,000.
 Once that threshold is achieved, disclose all externally reimbursed or sponsored travel per entity that led to that amount, as well as the externally reimbursed or sponsored travel per entity that exceeded that amount. - Reflect reimbursed or sponsored travel in the initial disclosure that occurred in the previous 12 months.